Clan na Gael: New Departure 1879

 The 1880s saw the solidification, at least within America, of Irish ideological orientations, with most nationalist sentiment finding its home within Clan na Gael, rather than organizations such as the Ancient Order of Hibernians.
 The more agrarian-minded found their ideological brethren within the Irish Federation of America.
 The third ideological strand was connected to the union and socialist movement and found support with the Knights of Labor.
 In the late 1880s a financial scandal in the Chicago branch of the Clan led to a successful conspiracy to murder whistle-blower Dr. Patrick Henry Cronin.
 John Devoy, who worked with Cronin, also began carrying a gun and expected to be assassinated by Alexander Sullivan's henchmen.
 The Cronin case, prosecuted by State's Attorney Joel Minnick Longenecker achieved international attention.
 Neither the prosecution nor the defense were concerned with the Clan's ties to the Fenians, trying the case simply as a conspiracy to commit murder.
 The Clan na Gael had split into pro and anti Sullivan/Boland branches, but was re-united by John Devoy around 1900.

 In Ireland the Irish Parliamentary Party (IPP) achieved electoral success in the 1880s, and was supported by the British prime minister William Gladstone who introduced the unsuccessful Government of Ireland Bill 1886.
 Gladstone's party then divided over home rule, and the IPP also divided for a decade over Parnell's marriage to Mrs. O'Shea.

 In 1891, a moderate offshoot of the Clan na Gael broke away and formed an organization under the name of Irish National Federation of America with T. Emmet as president.
-The federation supported the National Party in Ireland, a splinter group of Parnell's Home Rule Party.
+The federation supported the National Group in Ireland, a splinter group of Parnell's Home Rule Party.
 Rising to prominence within the Clan from the 1890s were Daniel Cohalan (later to be a judge of the New York Supreme Court) and Joseph McGarrity.